srawlins/gnu_mpc/manual.md

 be supplied like so:

     MPC.new([1,1]).pow(2, {})
-    MPC.new([0.5, 0.5]).sin({})
+    MPC.new([1,1]).sin({})

 Here are the keys typically accepted by an `MPC` instance method.

 `:rnd`, `:round`, `:rounding`, `:rounding_mode`
-:   Rounding mode for the operation
+:   rounding mode for the operation
 `:prec`, `:precision`
-:   Precision used when initializing the return value; This precision will be
+:   precision used when initializing the return value; This precision will be
     used for both the real and imaginary parts of the returned complex value.
 `:real_prec`, `:real_precision`
-:   Precision used for the real part of the return value `:imag_prec`, `:imag_precision`
+:   precision used for the real part of the return value `:imag_prec`, `:imag_precision`
-:   Precision used for the imaginary part of the return value
+:   precision used for the imaginary part of the return value

 ### Precision of Returned Values